William J. Fetterman: Military career

 Fetterman enlisted in the Union Army on May 14, 1861, in Delaware, and was promptly commissioned a first lieutenant.
 He served with the US 18th Infantry Regiment throughout the war and was twice brevetted for meritorious service and gallant conduct, finishing the war as a lieutenant colonel by brevet.

 During the Atlanta campaign in 1864, Fetterman commanded the 2nd Battalion of the 18th US Infantry.
 This unit was part of John H. King's 2nd Brigade, Richard W. Johnson's 1st Division, John M. Palmer's XIV Corps, George Henry Thomas' Army of the Cumberland.
 According to Fetterman's report in the Official Records, the 2nd Battalion skirmished at Buzzard Roost Gap and Resaca.
 In fighting near Pickett's Mill on May 31, the battalion sustained a loss of 1 officer and 33 men wounded.
 The battalion skirmished at the Battle of Kennesaw Mountain and took part in an attack that overran a line of Confederate rifle pits on July 4.
 After July 5, the companies of the 2nd Battalion were merged with the 1st Battalion of the 18th US Infantry.
 Fetterman subsequently was assigned as Assistant Adjutant General of the 2nd Brigade and reported on a successful attack at the Battle of Jonesborough on September 1.
 In this action, the 18th US Infantry suffered losses of 43 killed or wounded and 8 missing out of the 269 officers and men it took into battle.

-After the war, he chose to remain in the Regular Army and was assigned as a captain in the Second Battalion of the 18th Infantry Regiment.
+After the war, Fetterman chose to remain in the Regular Army and was assigned as a captain in the Second Battalion of the 18th Infantry Regiment.
 In November 1866, the regiment was stationed at Fort Phil Kearny, tasked with protecting immigrants traveling to the gold fields of Montana Territory along the Bozeman Trail.
 Fetterman allegedly boasted that with 80 soldiers, he could "ride through the whole Sioux nation."